Skip to content

 Search stock price of NVIDIA

-allowed=True action='allow' rewrite_prompt=None reason='The request is within the allowed scope for stock price information.' pii=None scope=ScopeGuardrail(name='Scope Validation', reason=None, agent_scope=('Searching information about stock price',)) toxicity=None prompt_injection=None
+allowed=True action='allow' rewrite_prompt=None reason='' pii=None scope=ScopeGuardrail(name='Allowed Scope', reason=None, agent_scope=('Searching information about stock price',)) toxicity=None prompt_injection=None

 Similarly, to ensure the seamless integration of guardrails in model responses, we provide three default output guardrails that validate and refine generated content before it is returned to the user: